Sentinels of the Multiverse: Expansions

 Greater Than Games released an expansion, Sentinels of the Multiverse: Rook City in the spring of 2012.
 The expansion added 2 heroes, 4 villains and 2 environments to the base game.
 The villains in Rook City also include an H icon in some cards, which represents the number of heroes in the game, as a way to improve difficulty scaling.
 The cards used in Rook City are also of a better and thicker cardstock as compared to the original base game.

 In the autumn of 2012 Greater Than Games released their second expansion, Sentinels of the Multiverse: Infernal Relics.
 Similar to Rook City, this expansion added an additional 2 heroes, 4 villains and 2 environments to the game.
 This expansion also introduced the concept of a super villain group, containing multiple villain characters in a single deck.

-As of fall 2013, the Rook City and Infernal Relics expansions are now produced in a combined box.

 At the same time as Infernal Relics, Greater Than Games also released a new edition of the base game, Sentinels of the Multiverse: Enhanced Edition.
-This edition of the game has minor changes to some of the cards and added the H icon to the base game's villains to improve their scalability.
-A better box with built-in storage inserts was also introduced with this edition, along with dividers for all of the decks available to date.
-Other improvements include better card stock for all cards and new artwork for the environment cards, in line with what was introduced with Rook City and Infernal Relics.
-162 tokens were also included in the new edition to help keep track of damage and the various different types of modifiers.
+This edition of the game has minor changes to some of the cards, added tokens to help keep track of damage and modifiers, and added the H icon to the base game's villains to improve their scalability.

 In spring of 2013, Greater Than Games released the third Expansion, Sentinels of the Multiverse: Shattered Timelines.
 Similar to Rook City and Infernal Relics, this expansion added 2 heroes, 4 villains, and 2 environments to the game.
 The Shattered Timelines expansion featured the winning fan-created villain from the Create a Villain Contest run by Greater Than Games in September 2012.
 The expansion was supported by a Kickstarter campaign that ended successfully on November 29, 2012, having raised $185,200.